 Old City Coffee

-With two stands inside Reading Terminal Market (12th and Filbert, 11th and Arch), Old City Coffee is a must-visit for those looking to enjoy a cup of locally roasted coffee.
-100% of the company’s Arabica coffees are still roasted inside Reading Terminal and bags of beans are available to purchase for those looking to bring home a souvenir.
+With two stands inside of Reading Terminal Market, Old City Coffee is a must-visit for locally roasted coffee.
+100% of the company’s Arabica coffees are roasted inside and the market.
+Bags of beans are available to purchase for those looking to bring some home.

 Pearl’s Oyster Bar

 Drawing from Philadelphia’s history as a port city, Pearl’s Oyster Bar is a go-to vendor for seafood classics such as snapping turtle soup or oyster stew.
-The fresh seafood on the menu expands into other breakfast, lunch, and brunch options such as crab cakes benedict, fish tacos, and oyster sliders.
+Fresh seafood is available for breakfast and lunch, with options like crab cakes benedict, fish tacos, and oyster sliders.